Key Club: Activities

-Key Club offers a range of services to its members: leadership development, study-abroad opportunities, vocational guidance, college scholarships, a subscription to the Key Club magazine, and liability insurance.

-In 2002 Key Club officially adopted "caring, character building, inclusiveness, and leadership" as the core values of the organization.

 The organization maintains partnerships with UNICEF, AYUSA Global Youth Exchange, the March of Dimes, and Children's Miracle Network Telethon.
 Through the partnership with UNICEF, a major initiative was launched in 1994 to address HIV/AIDS education and prevention in Kenya.

 Theme of the Major Emphasis

 At Key Club International's first convention in 1946, the organization began to branch out internationally.

 "Children: Their Future, Our Focus" is Key Club International's Major Emphasis theme.
 Officially, any project conducted by members or clubs that serve needy children locally or globally is considered a project of the Major Emphasis.
 The three preferred charities of Key Club International are paramount to the organization's success in serving children.
 These are the U.S. Fund for UNICEF, March of Dimes, and Children's Miracle Network Hospitals.
 Key Clubs contribute to a global organizational total of more than 12 million hours of hands-on service and millions of dollars donated to the aforementioned partners and other programs.

 Recently, the Kiwanis International has dedicated itself to eliminating the risk of Maternal/Neonatal Tetanus (MNT) from the face of the earth.
 The disease plagues mothers and newborns in 40 countries worldwide, and while an effective vaccine has been developed, MNT claims nearly 100,000 lives each year.
 As part of the Kiwanis International mission to end MNT, Key Club International has pledged all proceeds from its members' Trick-or-Treat for UNICEF projects to the $110 million funding gap the Kiwanis International Foundation is working to correct.